johanna-herrmann/files-crud-documentation/web/docs/permissions.md

 #### Examples
 * `crud-r------` &minus;
   Full access for owner, read-access for other none-admin users, no access without login
-* `crudcrud-r--` &minus; full access for all none-admin users, read-access without login
+* `crudcrud-r--` &minus; full access for all users, read-access without login
 * `-r---r------` &minus;
   read-only access for non-admin users, no access without login